Mathew-Seliverstov/plugin-select/README.md

 # plugin-select

-### this application is written in pure javascript
+this application is written in pure javascript

+## Stack
+- js
+- css
+- html

 -------